-Never stop taking medicine prescribed for you unless advised to do so by a qualified healthcare professional responsible for your care.
+Never stop taking prescribed medicine unless advised by a qualified healthcare professional responsible for your care.

 Suddenly stopping prescription medicine could trigger a return of your symptoms (relapse).
 When it’s time for you to stop taking your medicine, it will be done gradually.

-Therapy for psychosis – effective secondary form of treatment for psychosis
+Therapy for psychosis – an effective secondary form of treatment for psychosis

-Therapy for psychosis is based on an understanding of how people make sense of their experiences and why some people become distressed by them.
+Therapy for psychosis is based on understanding how people make sense of their experiences and why some people become distressed by them.
 Therapy for psychosis may encourage you to consider different ways of understanding what’s happening to you.
-The aim is to help you achieve goals that are meaningful and important to you, such as reducing your distress, returning to work, education or training, or regaining a sense of control.
+The aim is to help you achieve meaningful and important goals, such as reducing your distress, returning to work, education, or training, or regaining control.

 What is psychosis?

-Psychosis is a general term to describe a set of symptoms of mental illnesses that result in strange or bizarre thinking, perceptions (sight, sound), behaviors, and emotions.
-Psychosis is a brain-based condition that is made better or worse by environmental factors – like drug use and stress.
+Psychosis is a general term to describe a set of symptoms of mental illnesses that result in strange thinking, perceptions (sight, sound), behaviors, and emotions.
+Psychosis is a brain-based condition made better or worse by environmental factors – like drug use and stress.

-Around three percent of people will experience a psychotic episode at some point in their life.
-In any given 12-month period, just under one in every 200 adult Australians will experience a psychotic illness.
+Around three percent of people will experience a psychotic episode at some point.
+In 12 months, just under one in every 200 adult Australians will experience a psychotic illness.

-The period of time where people experience psychotic symptoms is known as an ‘episode’ of psychosis.
+The period when people experience psychotic symptoms is known as an ‘episode’ of psychosis.
 Some people only experience a few episodes of psychosis or a brief episode that lasts for a few days or weeks.
-Others will experience symptoms more frequently, in association with a longer-term illness such as schizophrenia.
+Others will experience symptoms more frequently associated with a longer-term illness such as schizophrenia.